BanditTech/WingmanReloaded/docs/README.md

 * If Inventory alone is open, it can go through your items and identify any needed.
 * If Stash and Inventory is open, then it can send items to assigned stash tabs
   * Supports Custom Loot Filter, currency, crafting, special item types, gems, maps, uniques + rings, and much more
+  * It can be configured to automatically walk to vendor and sell left over items after stashing
 * If Vendor Sell and Inventory is open, then it can sell items to vendor
 * If Divination and Inventory is open then it will trade full stacks of div cards in inventory